waleedSk7/DAA_I/README.md

 This repository contains various implementations of graph algorithms along with performance analyses on different datasets.
 It also includes a web interface that displays experimental results and additional insights.

+## Important Note About Large Dataset Files

+**Some dataset files exceed GitHub's file size limit of 100MB and are not included directly in this repository:**
+- `Cleaned Dataset/as-skitter-clean.txt` (142MB)
+- `Uncleaned Dataset/as-skitter.txt` (142MB)
+- `as-skitter-clean.txt` (142MB)

+These files can be downloaded from the Google Drive link provided in the "Webpage and cleaned dataset" section below.

 ## Data Setup

 1. **Download Datasets:**